Management of Parkinson's disease: Other drugs

 Some evidence indicates other drugs such as amantadine and anticholinergics may be useful as treatment of motor symptoms in early and late PD, but since the quality of evidence on efficacy is reduced, they are not first-choice treatments.
 In addition to motor symptoms, PD is accompanied by a range of different symptoms.
 Different compounds are used to improve some of these problems.
 Examples are the use of clozapine for psychosis, cholinesterase inhibitors for dementia, modafinil for day somnolence, and atomoxetine for executive dysfunction.

+One study suggests Botulinum neurotoxin(BoNT) is useful in treating several motor and non-motor symptoms of Parkinson's.
+However, this form of treatment is also not considered a first-choice treatment but is usually used to treat a specific symptom of PD or when typical treatment for PD is insufficient.
+These specific symptoms include Gastrointestinal Dysfunction, eye twitching, and Sialorrhea also known as excessive salivating or drooling.
+There have been several studies that have established efficacy of BoNT, particularly for Sialorrhea and Gastrointestinal Dysfunction.

 A preliminary study indicates taking donepezil (Aricept) may help prevent falls in people with Parkinson's.
 Donepezil boosts the levels of the neurotransmitter acetylcholine, and is currently an approved therapy for the cognitive symptoms of Alzheimer's disease.
 In the study, participants taking donepezil experienced falls half as often as those taking a placebo, and those who previously fell the most showed the most improvement.

 The introduction of clozapine (Clozaril) represents a breakthrough in the treatment of psychotic symptoms of PD.
 Prior to its introduction, treatment of psychotic symptoms relied on reduction of dopamine therapy or treatment with first generation antipsychotics, all of which worsened motor function.
 Other atypical antipsychotics useful in treatment include quetiapine (Seroquel), ziprasidone (Geodon), aripiprazole (Abilify), and paliperidone (Invega).
 Clozapine is believed to have the highest efficacy and lowest risk of extrapyramidal side effect.